GPS Watch Background

-For maximum safety of you and your partners, ensure that your GPS watch can be configured to reduce or eliminate these signals.
-For instance, one of our test editors, an internationally certified mountain guide, and avalanche instructor, uses something like the Suunto Ambit3 Peak to record only barometric altitude and time data when it really matters.
-He thinks critically and sometimes justifies recording heart rate and GPS data.
+For maximum safety of you and your partners, ensure that your GPS watch can be configured to reduce or eliminate the signals that could potentially interfere with your avalanche beacon.
+For instance, one of our test editors, an internationally certified mountain guide, and avalanche instructor, uses a GPS watch to record only barometric altitude and time data when it really matters.
 The most important thing is to know your technology, know yourself, and err on the side of making sure your transceiver is going to work when you need it.

 Mountaineering and backcountry skiing have similar device needs.
 However, many times mountaineering takes place without avalanche transceivers.
-In this context, the above concerns with radio interference are eliminated.
+In this context, the above concerns with signal interference are eliminated.

 While few rock climbers train with a GPS device, we predict this will change.
 Many climbers own a GPS training watch to track their skiing, running or mountaineering efforts, and they may wish to track exertion and time data similarly.
 In our testing, we have found that GPS data is virtually useless on a cliff, but altitude information can be interesting.